Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and in our sprockets.

 Scottoiler X System

 The pump will feed oil to the applicator at five different rates controlled by a display on the unit.
-When powered on, the pump will default to whatever setting it was last set to.
+The pump will default to whatever setting it was last set to when powered on.

 - Excellent build-quality